george-hawkins/arf-drone/transmitter-getting-started.md

 * The radio firmware - this is the low level firmware for the radio hardware.
 * The bootloader.

-If you're used to laptops and PCs then OpenTX is the OS and is not specific to your particular transmitter, it can run on a whole range of transmitters, not just the Q X7.
+If you're used to laptops and PCs then OpenTX is the OS and is not specific to your particular transmitter, it can run on a range of transmitters, not just the Q X7.
 The radio firmware is like a device driver and is specific to the particular radio hardware of a particular transmitter model.
-Last the bootloader - if you've played around with something like an [Arduino](https://learn.sparkfun.com/tutorials/what-is-an-arduino) then you'll know what a bootloader is, otherwise just think of it as the BIOS - the very basic low level software activated on startup that boots the OS (among other things).
+Last is the bootloader - if you've played around with something like an [Arduino](https://learn.sparkfun.com/tutorials/what-is-an-arduino) then you'll know what a bootloader is, otherwise just think of it as the BIOS - the very basic low level software activated on startup that boots the OS (among other things).

 Aside: in a modern OpenTX setup there are actually two bootloaders - a super low level one called the STM32 bootloader, that you can always fall back to, and the OpenTX bootloader that provides more features (and allows you to do fancy things like update the firmware on other devices, like the receiver, without needing a laptop or PC).

-When people use the term "firmware" you'll have to deduce from context whether they mean the OS, i.e. OpenTX, or the low level radio firmware - often it's not very clear.
+When people use the term "firmware" you'll have to deduce from context whether they mean the OS, i.e. OpenTX, or the low level radio firmware as often it's not very clear.

 OpenTX Companion
 ----------------

 You can setup everything to with your transmitter via the transmitter itself, but this can be fairly fiddly using just the dial and the other buttons.
-One of the great features of OpenTX is that you can connect the transmitter to a computer via a normal USB connection and do all the setup using an application called OpenTX Companion.
+One of the great features of OpenTX is that you can connect the transmitter to a computer via USB and do all the setup using an application called OpenTX Companion.

 We'll use OpenTX Companion first to update the OpenTX version on the transmitter along with the bootloader.